Geometry of second adjointness for p-adic groups: Plancherel type formulas

-In this last section we present an application of the equality $B= A^\st (I_w^\st)^{-1}$ (Corollary \ref{Bform}).
-We fix a maximal split torus $T\subset G$ and a subgroup $K\subset K_0\subset G$ (where $K_0$ is as in section \ref{53}) which is nice in the sense of \cite{BD} and is in good relative position to $T$.
+We fix a maximal split torus $T\subset G$ and a subgroup $K\subset K_0\subset G$ (where $K_0$ is as in section \ref{53}) which is nice in the sense of \cite{BD} and is in a good relative position to $T$.
 Recall that this means that

 for any pair of opposite Borel subgroups $B^+=U^+T$, $B^-=U^-T$, where $K^+=U^+\cap K$, $K^-=U^-\cap K$, $K^0=T\cap K$.
 We fix a Borel subgroup containing $T$, this defines the cone of dominant coweights $X_*(T)^+\subset X_*(T)$.